 League of Women Voters of Wisconsin Education Network (LWVWEN), Inc.

 (formerly League of Women Voters of Wisconsin Education Fund (LWVWEF), Inc., and

-As adopted by the Incorporating Board of the LWVWEF on February 5, 1988; as amended by the Board of Directors of the LWVWEF April 8, 1995; as amended and adopted by the Sixtieth Convention, June 16, 2007; and as amended and adopted by the Annual Meeting, June 11, 2011; and as amended by the Annual Meeting, June 8, 2013; and as amended by the Annual Meeting May 31, 2014; and as amended per LWVUS Convention June 2016.
+As adopted by the Incorporating Board of the LWVWEF on February 5, 1988; as amended by the Board of Directors of the LWVWEF April 8, 1995; as amended and adopted by the Sixtieth Convention, June 16, 2007; as amended and adopted by the Annual Meeting, June 11, 2011; and as amended by the Annual Meeting, June 8, 2013; and as amended by the Annual Meeting May 31, 2014; and as amended per LWVUS Convention June 2016.